secureCodeBox/documentation/README.md

 1. Download the specified github repository into a temporary location.
 2. Copy each file of srcFiles into the config.singleFileDirectory
 3. Read out the subdirectories of the specified directories (`srcDirs`).
-4. Create for each `srcDir` a corresponding directory in `trgPath`.
+4. Create for each `srcDir` a corresponding directory in `targetPath`.
 5. Create for each `README.md` found in each subdirectory a new file (named after the title attribute in its frontmatter).
    1. If an `/examples` subdirectory exists composite examples part, else continue on step 5.
    2. Build a tab for each subdirectory in the `/examples` directory.